 AND, VOILÀ!

 Keep in mind, always keep your bits on separate layers!
-We promise, this will save you so much heart ache in the future.
+I promise, this will save you so much heart ache in the future.

 Each portion of the illustration is on it’s own layer, (and titled) so we can find it quickly to make changes, or to add a layer, below or above, where we need to, quickly and efficiently.

-In closing, we hope this journey through the creation process of our original illustration featuring the talented streamer, Rageicide, using Adobe® Illustrator has sparked your artistic curiosity.
+I hope this journey through the creation process has sparked your artistic curiosity.

-Through the sharing of our insights, techniques, and personal experiences, our goal is to empower and motivate you on your own artistic endeavors.
-Whether you’re an experienced illustrator seeking new avenues of expression or an aspiring artist eager to embrace the world of digital design, we encourage you to embrace the endless possibilities that Illustrator offers.
+Through the sharing of my insights, techniques, and personal experiences, my goal is to empower and motivate you on your own artistic endeavors.
+Whether you’re an experienced illustrator seeking new avenues of expression or an aspiring artist eager to embrace the world of digital design, I encourage you to keep creating!

 LINKS APPENDIX